harshalchavan7/Optimized-Algorithms/README.md

 ## Reverse Bits
 Optimized approaches to reverse the bits of an integer.

+## Linear Search
+Algorithm for searching an element (key) from the array.

 Feel free to contribute your own optimized algorithms or suggest improvements to existing ones.
 Happy coding!